Making A Splash In the Valley

 The Creston and District Community Complex has a lovely indoor swimming pool that includes a lazy river, a weekly Ducky Swim where they release 3000 plastic ducks and a hot tub with one of the best views of the mountains.

 They offer family rates as well as lots of great summer activities and classes.
-To learn about the abundance of programs and rates, visit this link.

 Why do I keep coming back?